 The player must shoot until he/she has made each shot, even if s/he misses each one four times, the level is not completed until each of the three shots goes in.

 After making the three-point shot the player immediately (with no rest!) steps to the free throw line to shoot a one-and-one free throw.
-If the player makes both free throws he/she advances to the next level and repeats the same sequence.
+If the player makes both free throws he/she advances to the next “level” and must again make a short shot, a midrange, and a three point shot.
 If the player misses a free throw he/she must remain on that level.

 The drill is timed for two minutes.
 The stopwatch only runs while the player is shooting shots from the field, like a game.
 It does not run during free throws.
 If there is no one to time the player can wear a sport watch to time him/herself.
 The timing of the drill is very significant to its effectiveness because the clock pushes the player to run hard after rebounds and to shoot shots that are more game-like.
 However, if no timer is available, the player must push him/herself to go hard.
 To make it competitive, the shooter can be limited to a total number of misses or to commit that the first missed free throw will end the game.

 Players compete each practice session against the highest level they have ever achieved.
 They may also compete against other players by seeing which player reaches the highest level in a given amount of time.

 The game may be altered to more benefit to post players.
 Post players may choose to substitute the three-point shots or the intermediate shots with jump hooks or other post moves.
 It is easy to come up with several other variations to keep the drill from becoming monotonous.

 In the video, the player is shooting a stationary layup.
 This drill would be better served by having the layups be more gamelike.
 Have the player start from 10 feet away and make a dribble.
 Require that they shoot with their off hand.
 Or, require a revese layup, a Rondo move, or another finsh that you teach.
 If you teach floaters or runners, make that be the first shot.

 Find a way to make it work for what you are wanting to accomplish.